ekutner/home-connect-hass/.devcontainer/README.md

 # Developing with Visual Studio Code + devcontainer

-The easiest way to get started with **custom** integration development is to use Visual Studio Code with devcontainers.
-This approach will create a preconfigured development environment with all the tools you need.
-Read more about [Developing inside a container](https://code.visualstudio.com/docs/remote/containers#_devcontainerjson-reference).

-The container will be built with all the pre-requisites required in order to run and debug your integration using a dedicated Home Assistant core instance.
+This devcontainer sets up the environment to make it extremly easy to test this integration and with minor changes can be used for any integration.
-I've created this devcontainer after getting frustrated with the existing ones offered by the communitym which didn't include all the features I expected.
-In particular, supporting parallel development of the integration itself and an associated API library for abstracting access to the functionality the integration is exposing.
+I've created this devcontainer after getting frustrated with the existing ones, offered by the community, which didn't include all the features I expected.
+In particular, supporting parallel development of the integration itself and an associated API library / SDK is very often developed in parallel.

 </br>